 Encouraging exploration is major as it is not only a physical activity, but a mental journey enabling curiosity, discovery, adaptation, etc.

 How Babies Learn to Crawl

-Most babies begin crawling between 6-10 months of age, while some babies skip crawling altogether.
-In order to crawl, babies need to be strong enough to hold up his or her weight and maintain balance as they move along the floor.
+They’ll be strong enough to hold up their weight and maintain balance as they move along the floor.

 Why Crawling is Important

 Crawling is vital for babies to strengthen their neck muscles, allowing them to hold their head upright.